letientai299/userscript-auto-toc/readme.md

 - [ ] CSS is override by other plugins/scripts.
 - [ ] Shortcut doesn't work if the page is not focused.
 - [ ] TOC overlap with contents
+- [ ] TOC not updated when open other article within the current page.

 Dev